adityam/context-blog/content/post/markdown-with-gpp.md

 # Putting it all together

-All that is needed is to run the gpp preprocessor and then pass the output to pandoc.
+All that is needed is to run the `gpp` preprocessor and then pass the output to `pandoc`.

 ```
 gpp -U "<##" ">" "\\B" "|" ">" "<" ">" "#" "" <options> <filename> \